deepakkum21/Kafka/README.md

    - Kafka brokers can c`reate a Kafka cluster by sharing information between each other directly or indirectly using Zookeeper`.

 4. **Kafka Broker**

    - A Kafka cluster consists of `one or more servers (Kafka brokers) running Kafka`.
    - Producers are processes that push records into Kafka topics within the broker.
    - A consumer pulls records off a Kafka topic.

+5. **Kafka Topic**
+   - A Topic is a `unique category/feed name to which records` are stored and published.